kairosdb/metrics4j/README.md

 last reporting.

 #### SimpleTimerMetric
+Used for reporting measured durations.
+The collector reports min, max, total, count and avg for the measurements received during the last reporting period.
+Values are reported as milliseconds by default but maybe changed using the report-unit attribute.
+Valid values are (NANOS, MICROS, MILLIS, SECONDS, MINUTES, HOURS, DAYS)

 #### StringReporter
+No aggregation is done in this collector.
+All strings are reported with the time they were received.

 ### Formatters
-A formatter can change just about anything on a metric before it is reported.
-The primary purpose is to format the name to your liking ie. underscore vs period in the name.
-A formatter can also change the tags, timestamp and value.
+A formatter can change the name to your liking ie. underscore vs period in the name.

 #### TemplateFormatter
 class = org.kairosdb.metrics4j.formatters.TemplateFormatter